uzagoranski/databox-challenge/PLAYBOOK.md

 ## Flow

 A super short flow of the setup is available in this section of the document:
-1. Clone repository from GitHub via `git@github.com:uzagoranski/databox-challenge.git` command
+1. Clone repository from GitHub via `git clone git@github.com:uzagoranski/databox-challenge.git` command
 2. Contact [me](mailto:urozag@gmail.com) to get the .env file that has all secrets included.
 Paste that file into root directory of this project
 3. Run `npm install` script
 4. Run `docker-compose up` script